ironsmile/euterpe/README.md

 }
 ```

-List with all directives can be found in the [configration wiki](https://github.com/ironsmile/euterpe/wiki/configuration#wiki-json-directives).
+List with all directives can be found in the [configuration wiki](https://github.com/ironsmile/euterpe/wiki/configuration#wiki-json-directives).

 As an API
 ======

 You can use Euterpe as a REST API and write your own player.
-Or maybe a plugin for your favourite player which would use your Euterpe installation as a back-end.
+Or maybe a plug-in for your favourite player which would use your Euterpe installation as a back-end.

 ### v1 Compatibility Promise